pantheon-systems/example-terminus-auto-update-script/README.md

 ## Repository Archived 2019-06-13

 This repository was archived on the 26th of June 2019.
 It remains as a reference implementation but is no longer used or maintained.
-The sites previously updated by this script have been migrated to [Staging Pilot](https://pantheon.io/blog/robots-autopilot-and-holy-grail-webops).
+The sites previously updated by this script have been migrated to [StagingPilot](https://pantheon.io/blog/robots-autopilot-and-holy-grail-webops).

 ## Description